RyanLamansky/react-redux-typescript-dotnet-core-ssr-hmr/README.md

 - WebUI/ClientApp contains all of the front-end script, including entry points for client and server side.
 - WebUI/Controlers are conventional ASP.NET MVC-style controllers.
 - WebUI/Views are conventional ASP.NET MVC-style views.

+## Known Issues

+- Visual Studio 2017 may not restore NPM packages on startup, fix by running `npm install` manually or by expanding Depdenciesand right-clicking "npm" and choosing Restore Packages.